 Hailed for the natural ease of his conducting and the compelling insight of his musicianship, James Gaffigan continues to attract international attention and is one of the most outstanding American conductors working today.
-James Gaffigan is currently the Chief Conductor of the Lucerne Symphony Orchestra, and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra.
-He was also appointed the first Principal Guest Conductor of the Gürzenich Orchestra, Cologne in September 2013, a position that was created for him.
+James Gaffigan is currently the Chief Conductor of the Lucerne Symphony Orchestra.
+Since taking up this position he has made a very significant impact on the Orchestra 's profile both nationally and internationally with a number of highly successful tours and recordings.
+In recognition of this success James's contract has been further extended until 2022.
+He also holds positions as Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra and he was appointed the first Principal Guest Conductor of the Gürzenich Orchestra, Cologne in September 2013, a position that was created for him.

-In 2009, Mr. Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him.
-Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz Welser-Möst from 2003 through 2006.
-James was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
-He lives in Lucerne with his wife Lee and their two children Sofia and Liam.
+Mr. Gaffigan was a conducting fellow at the Tanglewood Music Center and was part of American Academy of Conducting at the Aspen Music Festival.
+In 2009, he completed a threeyear tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him by Michael Tilson Thomas.
+Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz WelserMöst from 2003 through 2006.
+James Gaffigan was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.